 Primary Resources are used in researching posts wherever possible.
 These include, but are not limited to:

 The Cumberland County Registry of Deeds.
 It’s a bit cumbersome.
-You can only search by name.
-The records go back to the pre revolution era.
+The records go back to the pre-revolution era.
 The effort is worth it.

 The City of Portland 1924 tax rolls hosted by the Maine Historical Society at the Maine Memory Network.
 This is a comprehensive list.
 Included are scans of the property cards and, most significantly, photos of every structure listed.
 Check out the Maine Memory Network as they always have great things going on